Key Takeaways

 When was the last time you heard a story about exceptional customer service?
-Or an innovative way a company figured out how to meet customer needs?
+Or an innovative way a company figured out how to anticipate customer needs?

-Some companies seem to have an uncanny ability to get ahead of their customer’s issues.
+Some companies seem to have an uncanny ability to predict and get ahead of their customers’ problems.
 But it doesn’t just happen.
-Exceptional customer service is designed with dedication and built into company cultures.
+Exceptional customer service is designed with dedication built into company cultures.

 For all of the work it requires to make anticipating customer needs happen, the payoff is well worth it.
 Let’s take a look at how to anticipate customer needs and what it means to your customer service.